self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 ### Build the disk image

-Firecracker needs a disk image, or an exist block device as its boot drive.
+Firecracker needs a disk image, or an existing block device as its boot drive.
 You can make this dynamically as required, run `make extract` to extract the container image into the local filesystem as `rootfs.tar`.

 Extract `rootfs.tar` if you wish to `/tmp/` and have a look around.